AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 The Isoperimetric Problem asks a seemingly simple question:\ Among all regions occupying a given volume which has the least perimeter?

-In the simple case of 2 and 3 dimensions we all know that the answer is a circle and a sphere respectively, and when we extend it to $n$ dimensions in Euclidean space, the answer remains the $n-1$ dimensional hypersphere.
-However, if we try to generalize this question to a larger domain the problem very quickly becomes intractable.
+In the simple case of 2 and 3 dimensions we all know that the answer is a circle and a sphere respectively, and when we extend it to $n$ dimensions in Euclidean space, the answer remains the $n-1$ dimensional hypersphere, for a large variety of various proofs in this simple case see @buragoGeometricInequalities1988.
+However, if we try to generalize this question to a more general ambient domain, the problem very quickly becomes intractable.

 One of the ways to answer such a question is with the method of geometric flows, we will start with a shape which will likely not be optimal, and then we will morph it over time to make it optimal.